 While synthetic response spectra are standard in the testing industry, engineers can convert a recorded time-history file to an SRS to generate a test profile comparable to the EUE.
+This article outlines a recommended method and details relevant solutions in the VibrationVIEW and ObserVIEW software programs.

 Recordings in Place of Synthetic Waveforms

 However, synthetic waveforms are not one-to-one replications of real-world transient events.
 The difference between a synthetic SRS pulse in the lab and a shock event in the EUE can be significant.
 The only way to ensure that a test represents the EUE is to build a pulse from a field recording.
+From there, the engineer can use the waveform as the test profile or as a comparison.

-In VibrationVIEW, engineers can modify field recordings to meet or exceed a specified SRS.
-This method of test generation results in a time waveform reflective of the EUE with a similar frequency response function.
+With Vibration Research software, engineers can modify field recordings to meet or exceed a specified SRS and compare the damage potential of different spectra.
+This test generation method produces a waveform with a frequency response function close to the EUE.

 Enveloping Recordings